DaveVED/my-posts/README.md

 ## TODO

 - [ ] We shoudl ahve an action that adds the items to the feed.json and upadtes the time etc...
+- [ ] Figure out best way to use images. custom mdx? hrm..